mattnield/kontent-custom-element-samples/README.md

 ## Instructions

-1. Clone the repository
+1. Clone the repository.
-1. Run `dotnet serve -S -p 5001` (or similar command) to serve the files
+1. From the command line in the `src` directory, run `dotnet serve -S -p 5001` (or similar command) to serve the files
 1. Use the custom element URL in the Kontent.ai Custom Element configuration.
 Specific examples are below with any further required instructions.

 ## Custom Elements